SnowdogApps/alpaca-ui/README.md

 ### Installation

-Install Alpaca-UI using yarn
+Add Alpaca UI to your project by using Yarn
 ```bash
 yarn add @snowdog/alpaca-ui
 ```

-or npm
+or NPM
 ```bash
 npm install @snowdog/alpaca-ui
 ```